elopio/docs/source/includes/_glossary.md

 ## Scalar Market

 A Scalar Market is a [Market](#market) with a wide range of potential [Outcomes](#outcome).
 An example of a Scalar Market would be "According to finance.yahoo.com, what will be the price of MSFT on January 3rd, 2062 at exactly 1:00pm?".
 In this example Market, the [minDisplayPrice](#minimum-display-price) might be set to $0 and the [maxDisplayPrice](#maximum-display-price) to $500.
 This would allow the Market to [Settle](#settlement) on any number between the two.
 Sometimes, a range of potential Outcomes is not needed, and a small number of choices will suffice.
-In these cases, it is better to use a [Binary](#binary-market) or [Categorical](#categorical-market) Market.
+In these cases, it is better to use a [Yes/No](#yes-no-market) or [Categorical](#categorical-market) Market.

 ## Settlement